antoineMoPa/mucalc.com/README.md

-# eecalc
+# livecalc.xyz

-eecalc is a multi-user math web app.
+livecalc.xyz is a multi-user math web app.
 The math syntax is parsed in the browser by [math.js](http://mathjs.org/).

 [Live demo](https://www.livecalc.xyz/sheet/demo)